Female Genital Mutilation (FGM) Practice Guidance

 FGM also affects mental health.
 Case histories and personal accounts from people note that FGM is an extremely traumatic experience that stays with them for the rest of their lives.

-Research carried out in Dakar, Senegal (see FGM Trauma.pdf (taskforcefgm.de))confirmed that people who had undergone FGM showed an appreciably higher occurrence of Post-Traumatic Stress Disorder (PTSD) (30.4%) and other psychiatric symptoms (47.9%), than those which had not undergone the procedure.
+Research carried out in Dakar, Senegal (see FGM Trauma.pdf (taskforcefgm.de))confirmed that people who had undergone FGM showed an appreciably higher occurrence of Post-Traumatic Stress Disorder (PTSD) (30.4%) and other psychiatric symptoms (47.9%) than those who had not undergone the procedure.

-Practitioners should be aware of the potential manifestations of psychological dysfunction presenting with victims of FGM.
+Practitioners should be aware of the potential manifestations of psychological dysfunction in victims of FGM.
 Whilst many people presenting for counselling who have been victims of childhood abuse display symptoms of PTSD, this diagnosis is not the only psychological difficulty that victims may encounter.
 They also include:

-• FGM may be a contributory factor for psychological distress
+- FGM may be a contributory factor to psychological distress

-• Anger or depression resulting from suppression of anger
+- Anger or depression resulting from the suppression of anger

 The above is not an exhaustive list,